mmeendez8/mmeendez8.github.io/_posts/2023-11-08-tracking-by-detection-overview.md

     These are the center of the target bounding box ($u, v$), the scales and aspect ratio of it ($s, r$) and their velocity components ($\dot{u},\dot{v},\dot{s}$).

-- **Hungarian method:** used in the data association step to match new predictions with tracks based on IOU metric.
+- **Hungarian method:** used in the data association step to match new predictions with tracks based on IoU metric.

 <div class="post-center-image">
-    {% picture pimage /assets/images/fullsize/posts/2023-09-28-tracking-by-detection-overview/sort.jpg --alt SORT architecture diagram %}
+    {% picture pimage /assets/images/fullsize/posts/2023-11-08-tracking-by-detection-overview/sort.jpg --alt SORT architecture diagram %}
 </div>

 {:refdef: class="image-caption"}